Comparisons10 min read

 Feature Charles Schwab Fidelity CMA Wise

-ATM fee reimbursement ✅ Unlimited worldwide ✅ Unlimited worldwide ⚠️ 2 free withdrawals/mo (up to $100), then ~$1.50/withdrawal
+ATM fee reimbursement ✅ Unlimited worldwide ✅ Unlimited worldwide ⚠️ Free up to $250/mo combined, then $1.95 + 1.95%/withdrawal

 Exchange rate Visa/MC mid-market rate Visa/MC mid-market rate Mid-market rate (best available)